What Is Bankruptcy Law?

 Chapter 12 Bankruptcy

-Chapter 12 bankruptcy allows family farmers or family fishers to create and carry out a plan to repay their debts, much like Chapter 11.
-Qualifying debtors will be given a specific amount of time to complete their payment plan—usually five years.
+Qualifying debtors will be given a specific amount of time to complete their payment plan — usually five years.
 Still, allowances are often made because farming and fishing are seasonal in nature.
-Chapter 12 bankruptcy applies to a specific group of debtors, and the bankruptcy courts have a strict definition of who qualifies.
+Bankruptcy courts have a strict definition of who qualifies for Chapter 12.

 Chapter 13 Bankruptcy

 Chapter 13 bankruptcy is an alternative to Chapter 7 available to individuals.
 Sole business proprietors may also be eligible for Chapter 13 in some cases.
-Chapter 13 allows debtors to create a repayment plan under which they will repay all or part of their debts over a period of time—usually three to five years.
+Chapter 13 allows debtors to create a repayment plan under which they will repay all or part of their debts over a period of time — usually three to five years.

 Filing a Chapter 13 bankruptcy petition automatically stops most collection actions in a process known as a “stay,” but this does not apply to all collection actions.
 To qualify for Chapter 13 bankruptcy, a debtor must meet specific income and debt requirements.